Last updated: 4 November, 2024 @ 12:04

-Now, give me a hot steaming plate of freshly boiled langoustine, also know as Dublin Bay Prawns, over lobster any day of the week.
-I love langoustine, and the best part is, most Langoustine recipes are super quick and super easy.
+Now, give us a hot steaming plate of freshly boiled langoustine, also know as Dublin Bay Prawns, over lobster any day of the week.
+Here at Fish Face Seafood Blog, we love langoustine, and the best part is, most langoustine recipes are super quick and super easy (scroll down and discover our favourites).

 Langoustine love

-I’ve cooked my langoustine the same way ever since.
-The episode in question is available to watch on BBC iPlayer (registration required), but alas, I can’t find a clip of it anywhere else.
+We’ve cooked my langoustine the same way ever since.
+The episode in question is available to watch on BBC iPlayer (registration required).

 Langoustine recipes